adamgranted/Unifi_IP-Reservation-Import/README.md

 - Python 3.6 or higher
 - `requests` library (`pip install requests`)
 - UniFi controller (UDM Pro, UDM SE, Cloud Key, etc.)
-- Admin access to your UniFi controller
+- Admin access to your UniFi controller.
+Ensure the user used is a local account with full admin access.

 ## Installation